gost/workshops/1_installation.md

 docker-compose version 1.13.0, build 1719ceb
 ```

-If Docker is missing, install it for <a href="https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac">Mac</a> or <A href="https://docs.docker.com/docker-for-windows/install/">Windows</a>
+If Docker is missing, install it for <a href="https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac">Mac</a> or <A href="https://docs.docker.com/docker-for-windows/install/">Windows</a>.

+If you are unable to install Docker, you can try the free online service <a href="http://labs.play-with-docker.com/">play-with-docker</a>, it gives you Docker machines for 4 hours.

 ## Installation